Loading

 Berwick Street

 Berwick Street is a street in the Soho district of the City of Westminster, running between Oxford Street to the north and Peter Street at the south.
 It was built towards the end of the 17th century; several early 18th century buildings have survived.
-A market was established on the street in the 19th century.
+The street is the site of a 181–182 year old street market.

 History